Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 It’s really difficult to follow this one – it’s almost impossible to give up on that rush of instant torque in an electric vehicle and that too, a Tesla.

-If you are looking at maximising battery range on your Tesla, this is one tip that saves a lot of those electrons.
+But, if you are looking at maximising battery range on your Tesla, this is one tip that saves a lot of those electrons.

 Avoid excessive acceleration and deceleration to improve range.